cartok/frameworks/README.md

 ### Stage 1

 - Create a CSR TODO List
+  - Thereby create design system like set of components to explore the framework edges a bit.
 - Test router by linking to the TODO List from the index page
 - Test lazy loading of images and components on another page
-- Use vite where ever possible
-- **Use latest CSS features over anything else (`@layer`, `@scope`, `@container`)**
+- [x] Create a reusable CSS reset that I can use everwhere
+- CSS: **Try to use latest CSS features (`@layer`, `@scope`, `@container`)**.
+And just try to find a good solution that I can use anywhere...
+When I would use inline styles, I could not reuse them but it would be most simplistic.
+When I would use CSS files, I could simply reuse them accross these frameworks....

-  Maybe there is a minimalistic and fast pre-processor like SASS but without any feature, just nesting.
-I would like to have nested class generation but I do not want to have all the other features and oppinons in the way!
+  - Maybe there is a minimalistic and fast pre-processor like SASS but without any feature, just nesting.
+I would like to have nested class generation but I do not want to have all the other features and oppinons in the way.
-  Maybe consider inline styles over style files for SFCs, so try if it's possible with standards.
+  - Consider inline styles elements instead of CSS files.
+  - Consider normal inline styles instead of CSS files & classes in general.
+    - Try to override using layer and atomic classes just for exploration?
+    - TODO: Do I really want to prepare for UI lib requirements?
+Maybe I should just not and go the most simple way, which would be inline styles in components, why not?
+What about compoenents that apply CSS to child elements like a button group with buttons inside, where the button group creates borders?
+Would it work well if I go with inline styles?

 #### Frameworks